killbinvlog/simple-image-upload-server/README.md

 # SimpleImageUploadServer

 I coded this simple image upload server for me at the beginning today I make it available on github, it's very basic you can add an image with a POST request and get the image with a GET request.
 This code stores the images on a MongoDB database.
-The id of the images are represented by their respective hash (hash in MD5).
+The id of the images are represented by their respective hash.
 I have provided in the files a file recognized by ShareX which allows to configure the server with ShareX, a screen capture software (so ShareX sends the screenshots on the server).

 ## How to start using it?